gdumitrescu/testing-ci/readme.md

 - [Snap CI](https://www.snap-ci.com/) - Easy builds, deployed when you want.
 Snap delivers fast feedback so you can deliver high quality software quickly.
 - [Strider-CD](https://strider-cd.github.io) - Open Source Continuous Integration & Deployment Server
 - [Travis CI](https://travis-ci.org) - Free Hosted Continuous Integration Platform for the Open Source Community

+Concourse is a trademark of Concourse in the U.S. and other countries.